-Naomi Robinson and Conor Barton make sun-bleached, guitar-driven pop as Mosquito Coast.
+Naomi Robinson and Conor Barton make sun-bleached, guitar-driven dream-pop as Mosquito Coast.

-Hailing from Perth, Western Australia and naming themselves after a Harrison Ford film, these teenagers have achieved four singles added to high rotation on triple J, completed two national headlining tours, and appeared at festivals including Southbound, Lost Paradise, NYE on the Hill and Groovin’ The Moo.
+Sound influenced by their hometown Perth, Western Australia, Mosquito Coast have achieved four singles added to rotation on Triple J, completed two national headlining tours, toured the country with Northeast Party House on their sold-out Calypso Beach tour, and appeared at festivals such as Southbound, Lost Paradise, NYE on the Hill and Groovin’ The Moo.

-Naomi and Conor were still in high school when they caught the attention of fans, tastemakers and the music biz after winning triple j’s Unearthed High in 2015 (chosen from a pool of more than 850 artists and 1200 songs) and placing #101 in the Hottest 100 in 2016 with their breezy pop single ‘Call My Name’.
+Naomi and Conor were still in high school when they caught the attention of fans and tastemakers after winning Triple J’s Unearthed High in 2015 (chosen from a pool of more than 850 artists and 1200 songs) and placing #101 in the Hottest 100 with their breezy pop single ‘Call My Name’.

-Following their big win, the duo released the single ’Commotion’ – a kaleidoscopic groove recorded at ABC studios in Sydney by ARIA-winning producer Greg Wales – and followed this up in late 2016 with a six-track EP ’Television Love’, which was produced by Carl Fox (Porsches), mixed by Jack Moffitt (The Preatures) and featured the singles ‘Let’s Be Friends’ and ‘Television Love’.
+Following their big win, they released the single ’Commotion’ – a kaleidoscopic groove recorded at ABC studios in Sydney by ARIA-winning producer Greg Wales and followed this up in 2016 with a sixtrack EP ’Television Love’, which was produced by Carl Fox, mixed by Jack Moffitt (The Preatures) and featuring the singles ‘Let’s Be Friends’ and ‘Television Love’.

 “With nods to WA forefathers like Tame Impala and San Cisco, Mosquito Coast have found a niche of their own in the realms of psychedelic-beach-pop.”
 Pilerats